About Us

 Marline Johnson, Movement Partnerships Practitioner

-Marline Johnson comes with more than 10 years experience in implementing and managing programs related to leadership development, violence prevention and educational access, equity and persistence.
+Marline Johnson (she/her) comes with more than 10 years experience in implementing and managing programs related to leadership development, violence prevention and educational access, equity and persistence.
 Prior to CFF, Marline served as Program Officer at the Chicago Foundation for Women, leading the Women’s Leadership Development Portfolio, and has had programmatic roles at A Long Walk Home, the Posse Foundation, and Voices and Faces.
 Marline is also an artist, using mediums of spoken word, poetry, photography, and mosaic to create spaces where she can foster critical dialogue around racial and gender inequality and the small acts of oppression that have become embedded within our culture.

 Marline’s past work in the nonprofit and philanthropic sectors has a common thread of working to center survivors’ voices within and alongside communities that have been disproportionately prevented from thriving due to social, environmental, economic and educational barriers.
 Marline earned her bachelor’s degree in Psychology from Connecticut College and a Master’s in Art Therapy from The School of the Art Institute of Chicago.